 I love when avocados are in season here.
 They’re perfect on a salad, be it sliced, chopped or in the dressing itself.
 This avocado Ranch dressing is quite easy to make.
 It packs a nice subtle avocado flavor, with the wonderful creamy herb flavor of Ranch.
 It has a very mild spiciness to it too.
 You can make it spicier if you like, or leave out the hot sauce entirely.
 I like my dressing pretty thick, so that’s how I made it.
 But if you prefer yours a little thinner, just add some more milk.

 I cannot stop making these grilled avocados.
-The last few times I’ve fired up the grill a few times lately for dinner, making sure that I also throw a few avocados on and then brushed them with this absolutely insanely great vinaigrette.
+I’ve fired up the grill a few times lately for dinner, making sure that I also throw a few avocados on.
+I brushed them with this absolutely insanely great vinaigrette.
 The flavors are perfect.
 I had no idea just how fantastic balsamic vinegar and Dijon mustard would be on a simple lightly-charred avocado.

 I grilled up a great batch of cedar-planked spicy shrimp the other day.
 They were perfect in a big Cobb salad.
 I didn’t want a wimpy dressing to tone down the kick from the shrimp.
 Since avocados were in season and on sale, I grabbed a few ripe ones and made this incredibly easy spicy avocado salad dressing.

 I love making and eating Cobb salads, specially in the summer when there are so many great ingredients to choose from.
 Check out my smoked chicken Cobb and my southwestern Cobb salads.
 They are all great!

 Use a good quality lump crab.
 I made these by using a cookie cutter to form them.
-You can also just use an avocado half, with the pit removed of course, to serve them in.
+You can also just use an avocado half, with the pit removed of course, to serve them in like little salad bowls!

 A nice variation on these smoked turkey avocado wraps is to substitute chipotle peppers in adobo for the hot sauce.
 Just chop a pepper and add it along with a little adobo sauce to the avocado mixture.
 The smoked jalapenos add a nice smoky flavor, plus of course, a little heat.

 I’ve been on a wrap kick lately.
 Besides being easy to make they a nice change from having sandwiches for lunch.
 As an extra bonus, avocados were on sale, so I incorporated them into everything I made for a week, starting with these avocado wraps with spicy mayonnaise.
 Creamy avocado and crunchy smoky bacon get a nice little kick from a southwestern-inspired sauce.
 This is one great wrap (inspired by a recipe from Rachael Ray) that isn’t boring by any stretch of the imagination.

-These ham salad-stuffed avocados reminded me of a similar dish we used to eat in Lima, Peru.
+These ham salad filled avocados reminded me of a similar dish we used to eat in Lima, Peru.
 They’re fresh, light, and very tasty.
 The salad is nice and creamy and smooth and would be great just by itself.
 The mandarin oranges add a fantastic explosion of citrus flavor.
 Finally, there’s the perfectly ripe and creamy avocado.
 These ham salad-filled avocados are a perfect light lunch on a summer day.